tomeshnet/tomesh.net/get-involved.md

 ### Contribute to our Git Repositories

-We use git, a version control tool, and GitHub to work on this [website](https://github.com/tomeshnet/tomesh.net), our [Raspberry Pi prototype](https://github.com/tomeshnet/prototype-cjdns-pi2), and keep record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.
-Please see our [git workflow](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute on [GitHub](https://github.com/tomeshnet/).
+We use git, a version control tool, and GitHub to work on this [website](https://github.com/tomeshnet/tomesh.net), our [Raspberry Pi prototype](https://github.com/tomeshnet/prototype-cjdns-pi2), our [educational materials on network literacy](https://github.com/tomeshnet/tomesh.101), and keep record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.
+Please see our [Contribution Guidelines](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute on [GitHub](https://github.com/tomeshnet/).

-### Funding the Project
+## Funding the Project

 Toronto Mesh consists of a collective of people and does not currently hold legal status as an organization, nor do we have a bank account.
-Workshops, conferences, and deployments are generally paid out-of-pocket by the people organizating that particular initiative.
+Workshops, conferences, and deployments are generally paid out-of-pocket by the people organizing that particular initiative.
 You may find a donation jar at some events to help cover costs.

 Grant applications are generally applied in partnership with non-profit organizations, and each application is agreed upon using [our general method of establishing consensus](https://github.com/tomeshnet/documents/blob/master/governance/coordination-structure.md#decision-making), either at meetings or virtually on [#funding:tomesh.net](https://chat.tomesh.net/#/room/#funding:tomesh.net).
 We keep [a listing of all grants and sources of institutional funding](https://github.com/tomeshnet/documents/tree/master/governance/funding.md) that involve Toronto Mesh as a partner.